HoGentTIN/infra-labs/assignment/3-kubernetes.md

 TODO

+## Acceptance criteria

+- Demonstrate that your Kubernetes cluster is running and that you are able to manage it:
+    - Open the dashboard to show what's running on the cluster: nodes, pods, services, deployments, etc.
+    - Also show these from the command line (using `kubectl`)
+- Show all applications that are running on the cluster, both in the web browser and the resources necessary for each application (Pods, Deployments, Services, etc.)
+- Show your lab notes and cheat sheet with useful commands

 ## Additional resources

 Kubernetes is a current topic that attracts a lot of interest.
 That also means that there's a lot of information available and that it's sometimes hard to find good intro-level resources.
 Here's a small selection that may help you get acquainted with Kubernetes: